sainivikas/image-generation-api/AREA_OF_IMPROVEMENT.md

 # Area of Improvement

-Use this document to capture follow-up ideas, technical debt, and next-phase investments.
-The list below includes the requested topics plus a few additional opportunities that surfaced while working on the project.
+Document to capture follow-up ideas, technical debt, and next-phase investments.

 1. **Authenticate gateway** – Move from the single shared `x-api-key` to API Gateway usage plans with API keys or integrate Amazon Cognito to handle per-user authentication, token rotation, and scoped access.
 2. **Rate limiting** – Track requests per API key, per IP, and/or overall rate limits (p95) to avoid quota overages; enforce the limits at the gateway, Lambda middleware, or via a Redis-backed token bucket.